Michael Kors, now Capri Holdings, completes Versace deal

-Having added a pair of high-end brands to its stable, Michael Kors is changing its name to Capri.
+NEW YORK (AP) — Having adding a pair of high-end brands to its stable, Michael Kors is changing its name to Capri.

 Continue Reading Below